BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

 ## Inheritance

 You can create specialized subclass of a class.
 Whe you create a subclass,
-the subclass becomes the child class and the one it inherits form becomes the parent.
+the subclass becomes the child class and the one it inherits form becomes the parent class.

 ### The ``__init__``() Method for a child class